x86taka/k6-extension-registry/CONTRIBUTING.md

 ### public - Generate static documentation

+The static documentation is the [front page of the registry](registry.k6.io/index.html).
+It describes the registry API and the registry schema.

 > [!IMPORTANT]
+> Changes in the static documentation are published by opening a PR in this repository with the updates

+> [!IMPORTANT]
-> The openapi definition references the registry.schema.json therefore you need a local copy from k6registry
+> The openapi definition references the `registry.schema.json`.
+Use the `k6registry schema` command to get the same schema version than `k6registry` uses for generating the registry.

 ```bash
 k6registry schema > registry.schema.json